idvorkin/idvorkin.github.io/_d/time-off-12-2021.md

 ## Success Stories

-- Only 1 day vegitating
+- Only 1 day vegetating
 - Almost no time on quick sand.
-- Uninstalled TikTik, took out lots of opportunities to vegetate.
+- Uninstalled TikTok, took out lots of opportunities to vegetate.
 - Used streaks to track habits.
 Very helpful to have that in my face
 - Took Selfies almost daily
 - Lots of good bonding with Zach.
 - Really nice relationship time with Tori, awesome seeing her engaged in projects.
 - Got Zach prepped to walk home from work.
 - Ammon reminded me the importance of jumping in the lake
-- Started Intermitted Fasting
+- Started Intermittent Fasting
-- Honored my desire not to go deep into tech for the sake of tech (because I did it [last timeoff](/time-off-11-2021))
+- Honored my desire not to go deep into tech for the sake of tech (because I did it [last time off](/time-off-11-2021))
 - Thought pretty deeply about balance and activation energy.

 <!-- prettier-ignore-start -->